xunker/blue-gs/README.md

 # Can I use it on things besides the IIgs and //e?

 Yes!
 It's is a standard BlueSCSI device and uses the standard BlueSCSI V1 firmware.

-In fact, the built-in DB-25 connector makes it the perfect external SCSI drive for any 25-pin card!
+In fact, the built-in DB-25 connector makes it the perfect external SCSI drive as well!

+BlueGS can be mounted internally in any computer that has an open cutout for a DB-25 connector.

+## ✅ Compatible Apple clones

+These computers *do* have rear DB-25 cutouts and so BlueGS should be able to mount properly, but are untested.

+* Franklin Ace 2000/2100/2200
+* Basis 108

+## 🚫 Apple II/II+ and similar clones

+BlueGS will function in an Apple II or II+, but you will not be able to mount it because it uses "V" shaped cutouts instead of D-Subminiature connector cutouts like the //e and IIgs have.

+Many Apple II clones use the same rear cutout design and have the same mounting limitation. **A mounting solution for these machine is planned**.

+* Franklin Ace 100/1000/1200
+* Pravetz-8
+  - Includes the -8, -82, -8M, -8A, -8E, and -8C
+* Unitron (Brazil)
+* Ci Base-48 and Pineapple (Korea)

 # Assembly